 The Tamarack Angler 100 is made of polyethylene, the most common plastic used in kayak construction.
 More forgiving and stouter than other kayak materials like fiberglass, plastic kayaks can take a pounding that would severely damage other boat models.

 You can’t have everything in a kayak.
-Short keeled boats are at a disadvantage when racing their longer cousins.
+Short-keeled boats are at a disadvantage when racing their longer cousins.
 While the wide bottom improves stability, it increases water resistance meaning you’ll be paddling harder to cover the ground a longer and sleeker kayak would cruise over.

-If your preference is to fish a wide area or you need to cover great distances to reach your favorite spot, this may not be the kayak for you.
+If your preference is to fish in a wide area or you need to cover great distances to reach your favorite spot, this may not be the kayak for you.
 Fishing with friends may be challenging if they’re outfitted in quicker vessels.

-The Tamarack Angler 100 is surprisingly maneuverable despite the bulky appearance.
+The Tamarack Angler 100 is surprisingly maneuverable despite its bulky appearance.
 Even without a rudder, most paddlers are able to squeeze it into tight corners and locations that are impossible in larger and more cumbersome designs.